kobebuckley/randomize_anime/README.md

         Can also add a link to grammar explanations (can be found easily throihg copy & pasting the grammar) -> through Control f or maybe a feature that does it for you?
 (Itazuraneko.neocities.org)

+* figure out the rate limiter for APi's